muhammad-usman1234/Pdf-upload-for-custom-post-type/README.md

 # Pdf-upload-for-custom-post-type
-This codes adds functionality to upload pdf to custom post type and and sort it accordingly
+This code adds functionality to upload PDF to custom post type and sort it accordingly Steps to add code
+1- Adds the PHP code in function.php
+2- Creates a new js file to handle sortable and upload feature